gofynd/fdk-client-java/documentation/platform/CONTENT.md

 | body | [PathMappingSchema](#PathMappingSchema) | yes | Request body |

-Use this API to add, update or delete path-based redirection rules
+Use this API to add redirection rules

 *Returned Response:*